Gas Heater vs Portable Gas Heater

 This means you would need a heater with 5.6 kW of output (50 ÷ 9).

-Kilowatt Hour (kWh or just kW) is how gas heater output is measured.
+Kilowatt-hour (kWh or just kW) measures gas heater output.

-Energy Efficiency Matters – Star Ratings for Natural Gas or LPG Gas Heater
+Energy Efficiency Matters: Star Ratings for Natural & LPG Gas Heater

 A 25MJ heater with a 2.8 Star rating only has an output of 5.0kW.